A multi-orthogonal polynomials' approach to bulk queueing theory: Previous necessary results

 In order to complete the proof we only need to show that given $k\in \{1,\ldots, m\}$, $x_{n+k,j}<x_{n+k+1,j}$.
 We procede similarly as we have done.
 Consider again the recurrence relations in (\ref{recurrenceh}).
 We have that

-From the assumption that the polynomial $h_{n-m}$ changes sign between two consecutive zeros of $h_{n+k}$, then $h_{n+k+1}$ also interlace zeros with $h_{n+k}$.
+Let us recall the assumption that the polynomial $h_{n-m}$ changes sign between two consecutive zeros of $h_{n+k}$, then $h_{n+k+1}$ also interlace zeros with $h_{n+k}$.
 Since $h_{n-m+k}$ does not vanishes after $x_{n+k,d}$ and taking into account that both $h_{n+k}$ and $h_{n-m+k}$ are monic polynomials and also from the fact that they have different sign at $x_{n+k,d}$, we have that $h_{n+k+1}$ vanishes ones after $x_{n+k,d}$.
 This completes the proof. \end{proof}